 Indoors I have two suitcases and a blank page for company.
 I refresh the screen to avoid working.
 I am subletting from a Roman fashion photographer.
 The sun beats behind my curtains as they fly from tree to tree.

-Writing from Berlin, I listen to the pianist next door play a festive melody as the snow settles on Arndtstraße.
+Writing from Berlin, I listen to a pianist play a festive melody as the snow settles on Arndtstraße.
 He plays every day while I type into a mute machine.
-The neighbouring Bergmannstrasse reminds me of Upper Street in Islington with its boutique florist shops and iron street lamps.
-It’s Christmas card looking for a frame.
+The Bergmannstrasse area reminds me of Upper Street in Islington with its boutique florist shops.
+It’s a Christmas card looking for a frame.
 My book shelves are empty, but I have the Neapolitan Novels by Elena Ferrante to complete before the year closes.

 There are entire libraries separating me and her prose.

 Sitting on the Straßenbahn, I saw The Joker fade into the night.
 I did not sway from her bloody grin.
 Her lush cake wound made my night actually.
-Halloween’s comic orgy of sex, demons and fairies lightens the mood as the year freezes to a close.
+Halloween’s comic orgy lightens the mood as the year freezes to a close.

 Every night I see them howling like wolves underneath the railway bridge, forming cross-legged circles and wailing drunken invectives into the Spree.
 Their brutish chants always put me on edge after dark.
 My body trembles with fear as I walk past them – the unfamiliarity of foreign darkness.

 It’s now almost eight o’clock, and I’ve not eaten anything since noon.
 I rarely have proper meals unless I have company.
 I usually forget what I’ve eaten within hours of consuming it.
 Is that just me?
 The Balkanisation of fast food has ensured that kebab shops are nearly everywhere.
 I try to avoid them for undefined health reasons.